Carbon for AI

 The Approach

-I created unified patterns that solve these challenges consistently across products.
+I defined product-level patterns that helped teams integrate AI into workflows more consistently.
 Teams could adopt these reusable components and customize them for their specific contexts.
 By identifying the most common friction points across teams, I prioritized three strategic pillars that directly impact AI trust and adoption:

 The Approach

-I created unified patterns that solve these challenges consistently across products.
+I defined product-level patterns that helped teams integrate AI into workflows more consistently.
 Teams could adopt these reusable components and customize them for their specific contexts.
 By identifying the most common friction points across teams, I prioritized three strategic pillars that directly impact AI trust and adoption:

 Reasoning Transparency